Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge: Data and Evaluation Methods

 \subsection{Data}

-In understanding how to improve topic modeling through domain knowledge, we use two challenging datasets with corresponding domain knowledge lexicons.
-Our first dataset consists of 504,000 humanitarian assistance and disaster relief (HA/DR) articles covering 21 disaster types collected from ReliefWeb, an HA/DR news article aggregator sponsored by the United Nations.
-To mitigate overwhelming label imbalances during anchoring, we both restrict to documents in English with one label, and randomly subsample 2000 articles from each of the largest disaster type labels.
-This leaves us with a corpus of 18,943 articles.\footnote{Full dataset of 504,000 HA/DR articles and accompanying lexicon available upon publication.}
+We use two challenging datasets with corresponding domain knowledge lexicons to evaluate anchored CorEx.
+Our first dataset consists of 504,000 humanitarian assistance and disaster relief (HA/DR) articles covering 21 disaster types collected from ReliefWeb, an HA/DR news article aggregator sponsored by the United Nations \cite{Littell2018}.
+To mitigate overwhelming label imbalances during anchoring, we both restrict ourselves to documents in English with one label, and randomly subsample 2,000 articles from each of the largest disaster type labels.
+This leaves us with a corpus of 18,943 articles.\footnote{HA/DR articles and accompanying lexicon available at \url{http://dx.doi.org/10.7910/DVN/TGOPRU}}

-We accompany these articles with an HA/DR lexicon of approximately 34,000 words and phrases.
-The lexicon was curated by first gathering seed terms from HA/DR domain experts and CrisisLex, resulting in approximately 40-60 terms per disaster type.
-This term list was then expanded by creating word embeddings for each disaster type, and taking words and phrases within a specified cosine similarity of the seed words.
+We accompany these articles with an HA/DR lexicon of approximately 34,000 words and phrases \cite{Littell2018}.
+The lexicon was curated by first gathering 40--60 seed terms per disaster type from HA/DR domain experts and CrisisLex.
+This term list was then expanded by creating word embeddings for each disaster type, and taking terms within a specified cosine similarity of the seed words.
 These lists were then filtered by removing names, places, non-ASCII characters, and terms with fewer than three characters.
 Finally, the extracted terms were audited using CrowdFlower, where users rated the relevance of the terms on a Likert scale.
 Low relevance terms were dropped from the lexicon.
 Of these terms 11,891 types appear in the HA/DR articles.

-Our second dataset consists of 1,237 deidentified clinical discharge summaries from the Informatics for Integrating Biology and the Bedside (i2b2) 2008 Obesity Challenge.\footnote{Data is available upon data use agreement at \url{https://www.i2b2.org/NLP/Obesity/}} These summaries are labeled by clinical experts with 15 conditions frequently associated with obesity.
+Our second dataset consists of 1,237 deidentified clinical discharge summaries from the Informatics for Integrating Biology and the Bedside (i2b2) 2008 Obesity Challenge.\footnote{Data available upon data use agreement at \url{https://www.i2b2.org/NLP/Obesity/}} These summaries are labeled by clinical experts with 15 conditions frequently associated with obesity.
 For these documents, we leverage a text pipeline that extracts common medical terms and phrases \cite{dai2008efficient,chapman2001simple}, which yields 3,231 such term types.
 For both sets of documents, we use their respective lexicons to break the documents down into bags of words and phrases.
-The disaster relief articles are represented simply as bags of words in the sparsity optimization evaluations.